Lookup/Ibis web service API

 API method, which is available using a URL of the following form:

-Most standard web browsers should prompt for a username and password (enter "anonymous" and no password).
-Some web browsers may not be able to display the resulting XML, so it may be necessary to save the result and open it in a different application.
-Note that the web service is only accessible from within the CUDN.
+Note that some web browsers may not be able to display the resulting XML, so it may be necessary to save the result and open it in a different application.
+Also note that anonymous access to the web service API is only available from within the CUDN.

 From the command line, wget and curl may